sylviandr/Consumers_Purchase_Intention_Prediction/README.md

 ## Consumers' Purchase Intention Towards Online Shopping

+### This project is as one of the requirements for completing the Job Connector Data Science Programme, Jakarta Batch 09.

 ### About Dataset
 - The dataset consists of feature vectors belonging to 12,330 sessions.
 - The dataset has been collected from www.columbia.com.tr which was provided by the Turkish Gözalan Group.